 In 1991 Will was one of the first law enforcement officers in the United States trained in computer forensics.
 Will held a charter, lifetime membership in the International Association of Computer Investigative Specialists and served on the Board of Directors for the Forensic Association of Computer Technologists.
 After retiring from Law Enforcement, Will continued to do Computer Forensics with Will Docken Investigations.

-In memory of Will’s selfless devotion to the field of computer forensics, the IACIS Board of Directors unanimously supported honoring the memory of our former director and longtime friend through the creation of a scholarship to assist those who really have no other chance of participating in our IACIS Basic Computer Forensic Examiner (BCFE) training course in Orlando.
-The annual scholarship recipient will have the course tuition fees waived and will be furnished with all the course materials, equipment, and hotel accommodations at no cost.
-This year, some travelling expenses may also be covered – depending on donations availability.
+In memory of Will’s selfless devotion to the field of computer forensics, the IACIS Board of Directors unanimously supported honoring the memory of our former director and longtime friend through the creation of a scholarship to attend the IACIS Basic Computer Forensic Examiner (BCFE) training course.
+To continue the work Will has started, one scholarship will be awarded annually to attend the BCFE training event held in the United States.
+The annual scholarship recipient will have the course tuition fees waived and will be furnished all of the course materials, equipment and hotel accommodations at no cost.

-For further information, please contact the IACIS Secretary at WDscholarship@iacis.com
+For further information, please contact the IACIS Coordinator for this scholarship at WDscholarship@iacis.com

 Download the Word application here: <<Will Docken Scholarship Application>>